LovaszCC/mikrotik-audit/README.md

 ### We are using the following packages:

-- evilfreelancer/routeros-api-php for communicating with the mikrotik device which are not capable of using the REST API
+- evilfreelancer/routeros-api-php for communicating with the mikrotik devices which are not capable of using the REST API

 ### Installation